ferasshita/AOG/README.md

 ## Contact

-For design questions, threat modeling, or production tuning, open an issue or start a discussion in the repository.
+For design questions, threat modeling or open an issue or start a discussion in the repository.

 Repository owner:
 - GitHub: https://github.com/ferasshita